rancher/opni/README.md

-# opni
+# Opni - AIOPs for Kubernetes

-Opni is a collection of AIOPs tools - it currently features AI-infused log monitoring for Kubernetes.
+Opni is a collection of AIOPs tools - it currently features log anomaly detection for Kubernetes.

 **Stable v0.1 release on May 13**
 ____